frederik-hoeft/rimworld-more-injuries/README.md

 ### Paralysis

 > **In-Game Description**
 > _"**Paralysis** &mdash; Damage of spinal cord caused irrepairable movement disability, ranging from sensory loss to complete loss of movement.
-Paralysis is often a life-changing condition and may require the use of bionic implants or prosthetics to restore function."_
+Although there have been reports of successful experimental treatments on distant glitterworlds using cellular regenerative neurosurgery to repair damaged nerve tissue and restore function to paralyzed limbs, for most people paralysis is a life-changing condition that requires the use of bionic implants or prosthetics to restore function."_

 **Causes**: Severe back injuries, such as a gunshot wound or stab wound to the spine, that crush or sever the spinal cord.

 **Effects**: Damage to the spinal cord prevents the transmission of signals between the brain and the affected body parts, causing a loss of movement and sensation in the affected limbs.
 Depending on the severity of the injury, patients may experience a range of symptoms, from sensory loss to complete loss of movement.

 **Treatment**: By itself, paralysis is an irreversible condition that cannot be treated with conventional medicine.
 However, bionic implants or prosthetics may be used to restore partial or full function to the affected body parts.
+There have also been reports of successful experimental treatments on distant glitterworlds using [cellular regenerative neurosurgery](#cellular-regenerative-neurosurgery) to repair damaged nerve tissue and restore function to paralyzed limbs.

 ### Spalling Injury